 EctoLife introduced its baby farm concept.
-In artificial wombs, babies “mature” in an ideal but inhuman environment…
+Using artificial womb technology, babies “mature” in an ideal but inhuman environment…

 To be clear from the outset: this is just a concept at this stage – the brainchild of Berlin-based Yemeni “producer, director and science communicator” Hashem Al-Ghaili.
 He is a molecular biotechnologist by training and known for his videos on scientific breakthroughs.
 There are no concrete plans to build EctoLife artificial wombs anytime soon.
 It’s just that Al-Ghaili’s imagination has run wild, but his dystopia looks scary.
 His project is more of a work of art so far, but the producer believes that the new model of parenting is already quite near.